gazebosim/docs/blueprint/Manipulating_models.md

 The plugin also displays the gravitational and magnetic fields of your world.

 Expanding the `Pose` attribute will show the coordinate values for a selected object.
-The values will update as the object is moved around (translated or rotated).
+The values will update as the object is moved around (translated or rotated) while the simulation is playing.

 ![Updating pose values](img/pose_value.gif)